Overview

-Silverback lets you create and deploy your own Python bots that respond to on-chain events.
-The Silverback library leverages the Ape development framework as well as it’s ecosystem of plugins and packages to enable you to develop simple-yet-sophisticated automated bots that can listen and respond to live chain data.
+Silverback lets you create your own Python bots that respond in real-time to blockchain events.
+The Silverback library leverages the Ape development framework, as well as it’s ecosystem of plugins and packages, to let you to develop capable automated bots that trigger your own custom Python logic whenever a specific event occurs.

 Some examples of these types of bots:

-Listening for large swaps to update a telegram group
+Listen for large swaps by whales, in order to update a Telegram group or Discord channel

 Dependencies